Statistical Decision Theory with Counterfactual Loss: Symbolic Verification of Additivity

-This represents a necessary and sufficient condition for exact identification of the counterfactual risk under strong ignorability.
-In Table~\ref{tab:principal_strata}, this implies that the sum of orange cells equals the sum of purple cells within each column.
+where for each decision $d$, the sum of losses for never- and always-responders equals that for the harmed and responsive units.
+For example, Equation~\eqref{eq:exact} implies that, for each fixed decision $d$, the decision-maker assigns the same risk to a population composed of $50\%$ always-responders and $50\%$ never-responders as to a population composed of $50\%$ responders and $50\%$ harmed units.
+In Table~\ref{tab:principal_strata}, this corresponds to the orange cells summing to the purple cells within each column.
+As mentioned earlier, the restriction is identical to the \emph{gain equality} of \citet{li2019unit}.
 Given these two equality restrictions, if we let $\omega_0(1,1) = a$ and $\omega_1(0,1) = b$, we can express the remaining six weights as follows,

-We can further relax the equality constraints and achieve identification up to an unknown constant.
-We may assume that the sum of loss differences between the two decisions for never-survivors and always-survivors is equal to the corresponding sum for the responsive and harmed units.
-This restriction represents a necessary and sufficient condition for identification up to an unknown constant and can be written as,

-In Table~\ref{tab:principal_strata}, this equality constraint implies that the sum of orange cells is equal to the sum of purple cells across the two columns.